Volunteers freely give two of the most valuable commodities they possess – themselves and their time.

 I was interested in world affairs, as well as national issues, from the time I was 19 years old.
 While going to drama school in New York, I went to the New School for Social Research at night (now the New School) to study International Politics, Philosophy and Psychology.
 This University is now accredited – then it was n ot – but had great professors.

 Even in the Army (Air Corps) during the Second World War I paid attention to world affairs (lots of Gandhi) studying when stationed in Karachi, (then India.)
 When first married, I joined American Veterans Committee, a more “progressive” veterans group than American Legion – unfortunately it did not survive.
-Also worked on Henry Wallace Campaign BEFORE it was allegedly taken over by real “left wing” political entity.
+Also worked on Henry Wallace Campaign BEFORE it was allegedly taken over real “left wing” political entity.
 Later I worked on Roosevelt Day Dinner, that year – honoring Walter Reuther.
 Because I was later in business I could not take sides, but was interested in the League of Women voters – until my work was too overwhelming.

-When my husband became a resident of Menorah Park I was almost immediately aware of the extraordinary care and concern evinced by the staff – to make this nursing home – not a place of “waiting to die” – but a place with good care and cheerfulness, of art and music – of programs and world interest!
-I particularly saw that the administrators, led by Steve Raichilson, were all attuned to the welfare of the residents – I could hardly believe it!
+When my husband became a resident of Menorah Park I was almost immediately aware of the extraordinary care and concern evinced the staff – to make this nursing home – not a place of “waiting to die” – but a place with good care and cheerfulness, of art and music – of programs and world interest!
+I particularly saw that the administrators, led Steve Raichilson, were all attuned to the welfare of the residents – I could hardly believe it!

 Helene and her husband Froyam